MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/authentication-integration.md

 ﻿---
 # required metadata

-title: How to&#58; Add authentication to your app | Azure RMS
+title: How to add ADAL authentication to your app | Azure RMS
 description: Describes the basics of user authentication for your RMS-enabled app.
 keywords:
 author: bruceperlerms